zarr-developers/zarr-python/docs/tutorial.rst

     True

 Please note that there are a number of other options for persistent array storage, see the section on :ref:`tutorial_tips_storage` below.
+Also, if you are just looking for a convenient way to save NumPy arrays to disk then load back into memory later, see the functions :func:`zarr.save` and :func:`zarr.load`.

 .. _tutorial_resize: